Close-up of a grey/silver Polarium Cabinet with yellow handles.

 Sodium-ion: The Perfect Complement to Lithium-ion

 Another promising quantum leap in battery technology is sodium-ion technology, having emerged as the premier complement to lithium-ion technology.
-Sodium-ion batteries (NIBs) are analogues to lithium-ion batteries where the lithium ion (Li+) is replaced by sodium ions (Na+), having the same basic cell construction, and working principle.
+Sodium-ion batteries (NIBs) are analogs to lithium-ion batteries where the lithium-ion (Li+) is replaced by sodium ions (Na+), having the same basic cell construction, and working principle.

 Using sodium-ion battery cells brings distinct advantages.
 Sodium-ion batteries cost less to make compared to lithium-ion batteries, thanks to sodium’s abundance.
-They perform well, enduring many cycles, operate across a range of temperatures, and are safe.
+They perform well, endure many cycles, operate across a range of temperatures, and are safe.
 Importantly, these batteries are sustainable.
-The materials used are widely available across Europe, and they recycle easily.
+The materials used are widely available across Europe, and they are recycled easily.

 Yet, today, their energy density falls short of lithium-ion, but still making them fit for stationary storage.
 The field advances quickly, fueled by significant resources being allocated to enhance sodium-ion batteries’ performance.
 In late 2023, Polarium initiated a partnership with the Swedish sodium-ion battery developer Altris, to develop and demonstrate an energy storage solution based on sodium-ion.